Adamsdown: History

 In mediaeval times, Adamsdown lay just outside the east walls of Cardiff and was owned by the lords of Glamorgan.
 The area may be named after an Adam Kygnot, a porter at Cardiff Castle around 1330 AD.
 The Welsh name Waunadda derives from (g)waun (a heath or down) and the personal name Adda (Adam).
 This name appears to be a recent creation, and there is no evidence that Adam Kygnot was ever called 'Adda'.
 Y Sblot Uchaf is the Welsh name of Upper Splott, a farm that stood on the site of the later Great Eastern Hotel (demolished 2009) on the corner of Sun Street and Metal Street.

 According to an 1824 map, Adamsdown was largely a 270 acre farm.
 A replacement for a prison which was located on St Mary Street opened in the area in 1832, and a cemetery in 1848.
 In the following year, an outbreak of cholera affected the area.
 As the cemetery became full, it was converted into a park.
-In 1883 the "South Wales and Mounmouthsire Infirmary" was opened at a cost of £23,000.
+In 1883 the "South Wales and Monmouthshire Infirmary" was opened at a cost of £23,000.
 Many were refused from the hospital, such as those with infectious diseases and women in the advanced stages of pregnancy.
 In 1923, the hospital became the Cardiff Royal Infirmary.

 The Newtown area of Adamsdown was the first new area to be developed, where many Irish immigrants settled.
 Street names are drawn from astronomy (Star, Constellation, Planet, Eclipse etc.), metals (Gold, Copper, Tin, Zinc, etc.) or jewellery (Topaz, Pearl, Agate, Saphire etc.).